anilabraham-IT/IntuneEDU/IntuneEDU/create-groups.md

 # Create groups

 Create groups to manage users, apps, and devices that have similar management needs.
-Groups allow you to manage, assign, and apply changes in bulk, reducing the time you'd spend individually managing and troubleshooting devices.
+Groups enable you to view, manage, and apply changes to many objects at once, reducing the time and need to manage them individually.

 ## Default groups
 Out-of-the-box, Intune for Education comes with default groups that enable you to manage: